-- Act 1- introduces the "story" with a short video.
-Estimation. - Act 2- provides information to help you solve the problem through pictures - Act 3- shows a final video that helps to compare my answer.
+- Act 1- introduction to the "story" with a short video.
+Estimation. - Act 2- specific information to help you solve the problem through pictures - Act 3- final video or picture to share the answer.

-Solve the problem of the FishTank at the website below: https://gfletchy.com/the-fish-tank/
+Take a look at the Fish Tank and solve: https://gfletchy.com/the-fish-tank/

-Plan a "3 ActTask" of your own.
-For your plan, consider the following questions: What is the problem you want your audience to solve?
-What pieces of information will be provided, and what parts will the solver need to figure out?
-Include props to show the story.
+Plan a 3 Act Task of your own.
+Make a plan: What is the problem you want your audience to solve?
+What pieces of information will you give away, and what parts will be up to the solver to figure out?
+Think about what props you will need to show the story.
 Share with others to see if they can solve it!